redxouls/Final_Project/README.md

 3. Once you click the start button, players will be enable to select their map.
 4. There are three maps for players to choose, and each map has different obstacles.
 5. After choosing the map, players will get into the game screen, and they can start building their bridges by either right clicking or left clicking to create their own structures.
-6. The total number of floor trusses and wood trusses is limited, players can see how many available trusses at the top-right corner.
+6. The total number of road trusses and wood trusses is limited, players can see how many available trusses at the top-right corner.
 7. Notice that at the top-left corner, there are some words that describe the modes and states that the players are in.
-8. In floor mode, the trusses that players create are black, and cars can walk on them.
+8. In road mode, the trusses that players create are black, and cars can walk on them.
 9. In wood mode, the trusses that players create are brown.
 They are created to enhance the structure, and cars cannot walk on them.
 10. In stop state, the bridge will not have any displacement while cars walking on it.
 11. In running state, the bridge will be able to have displacement and may even collapse.